 Note: Until completion, my thesis project documentation is mostly contained within NYU networks.
 This post is designed to provide some current project information to family, peers, and resources outside of the NYU community.

-Since starting my thesis project earlier this year, I have completed a prototype of the project (a game) which you can play here:
+Since starting my thesis project earlier this year, I have completed a Beta of the project (a game) which you can play here:

 Give it a try!
 A single play-through takes ~5 minutes.